 This syllabus is meant to serve as an outline and guide for our course.
 Please note that I may modify it with reasonable notice to you.
 I may also modify the Course Schedule to accommodate the needs of our class.
-Any changes will be announced in class and posted on Canvas.
+Any changes will be announced in class and posted on line and on Canvas.